What's the usual thing you do with an array? Iterate through its items! This is where forEach()

 array.every()

-method breaks iterating after finding the first odd number.
+method breaks iterating after finding the first odd number — so the code skips unnecessary steps.

 8. Conclusion